morel-soc/Morel-Behavioral-Analysis/README.md

 This repository contains structured case analyses focused on behavioral patterns, decision-making, and incident flow.

-The work here examines how real-world situations unfold — from initial interaction through escalation, investigation, and resolution.
+The work here examines how real-world situations unfold; from initial interaction through escalation, investigation, and resolution.

 ---